parutechie/e_commerce_flutter_app/README.md

 # E-Commerce-Fluuter-Application

 Try this Application in your device (.apk file): https://drive.google.com/file/d/17f00_DidozHBR7F58MmQptwYy-qi6Mn3/view?usp=sharing

+##Default Credentials to Login (Note: You Can SignUP using give your Credentials in signUP page and then Login)
+email: test@gmail.com
+password: test123

 Follow these steps to set up and run the application on your local machine.